MarioDelgadoSr/MyWarehouseVisualizerDoc/README.md

 Existing warehouse layouts and inventories can be viewed on the demonstration site or you can dynamically reference newly loaded data as described in the [*Quick Start*](#Quick-Start) section.

-**Note**:

-* This documentation describes features and functionality in the free version of ***My Warehouse Visualizer***.
-* The full licensed version of the application and framework has additional features detailed in a separate document.

 ### A Place for Everything, and Everything in Its Place

 The *All about warehouse slotting* video provides a good overview of one of the supply chain managers best practices for warehouse storage.